Mystery donor gives Virginia museum painting worth $40M

-RICHMOND, Va. — A mystery donor has given the Virginia Museum of Fine Arts its most valuable gift of a single work of art in its decadeslong history.
+RICHMOND, Va. — An iconic masterpiece painted to celebrate U.S. expansion across the American continent has a new home, one that promises to add historical context and the Native Americans’ point of view.

-“Progress (The Advance of Civilization)” was painted in 1853 by Hudson River School member Asher B. Durand.
-While VMFA hasn’t released the value of the painting, the Richmond Times-Dispatch reports it was sold to an unidentified buyer for $40 million in 2011.
+“Progress (The Advance of Civilization),” painted in 1853 by Hudson River School member Asher B. Durand, was unveiled Wednesday at the Virginia Museum of Fine Arts, thanks to a mystery donor.
+The Richmond Times-Dispatch reports an unidentified buyer paid $40 million for it in 2011.

-VMFA Director Alex Nyerges offered the only clues to the donor’s identity at Wednesday’s unveiling, saying the donor was male and not from Virginia.
-He said patron Jim McGlothlin put VMFA on the donor’s radar.
-It’s the first time the painting’s been held outside of a private collection.

-Described as an artistic representation of Manifest Destiny, the painting will be exhibited starting Tuesday.
+“Progress” represents Manifest Destiny, the 19th-century belief that U.S. expansion was justifiable and inevitable.
+It shows a group of Native Americans in a bucolic setting overlooking a town with a steam train and telegraph poles.
+It was commissioned by railroad financier Charles Gould.
+Works from the museum’s Native American collection will join it on display.

 Information from: Richmond Times-Dispatch, http://www.richmond.com